tomasf18/tomasf18/README.md

 ## Here you can see my GitHub Stats.
 ![Tomas' GitHub Stats](https://github-readme-stats.vercel.app/api?username=tomasf18&show_icons=true&theme=gruvbox)

-> These stats highlight my GitHub contributions and the technologies I frequently use.

 ## These are the technologies/languages I use the most in my projects.
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=tomasf18&hide_progress=false&layout=donut&theme=gruvbox)

+> **Note**: These stats reflect only my public projects and exclude private repositories, where most of my college work is hosted.
 ---

 ## Areas of Interest